James Lancaster: East India activities

-In 1600 he was given command of the East India Company's first fleet (which sailed from Torbay on 22 April, 1601); his vessel was the Red Dragon.
+In 1600 he was given command of the East India Company first voyage (which sailed from Torbay on 22 April, 1601); his vessel was the Red Dragon.
 He was also accredited as Queen Elizabeth's special envoy to various Eastern potentates.
 Going by the Cape of Good Hope (1 November 1601) Lancaster visited the Nicobars (from 9 April 1602), Aceh and other parts of Sumatra (from 5 June 1602), and Bantam in Java.
 An alliance was established with Aceh, the first English East India Company factory established at Bantam and a commercial mission dispatched to the Moluccas.
 Lancaster also seized a large Portuguese galleon and looted it.
 The return voyage from 20 February to 11 September 1603 was speedy and prosperous, and Lancaster (whose success both in trade and diplomacy had been brilliant) was rewarded with a knighthood from the newly crowned James I in October 1603.

 Lancaster continued to be one of the chief directors of the East India Company until his death in June 1618.
 Most of the voyages of the early Stuart period both to India and in search of the Northwest Passage were undertaken under his sponsorship and direction.
 In July 1616, Lancaster Sound, the entrance to the Northwest Passage, on the north-west side of Baffin Bay (74° N.), was named by William Baffin after Sir James.